JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/Little Man Computer/README.md

 ## Common Commands

-- INP - user innput
+- INP - user input
 - OUT - output value from accumulator

 - STA - store accumulator value into memory
 - LDA - load address into accumulator

-- ADD/SUB - add and subractact
+- ADD/SUB - add and subtract
 - HLT - holt program
 - DAT - assign a memory address to a variable

 - BRZ - branch to an address if accumulator is equal to zero
 - BRP - branch to an address if accumulator is greater than or equal to zero